junxit/us-congress-bills-114/metadata.md

 - 2016-04-26 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-04-26 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2016-04-26 — Referred to the Committee on Energy and Commerce, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2016-04-27 — Committee Consideration and Mark-up Session Held.
+- 2016-04-27 — Ordered to be Reported by Voice Vote.
+- 2016-04-28 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.
+- 2016-04-29 — Referred to the Subcommittee on Health.
+- 2016-05-06 — Committee on Energy and Commerce discharged.
+- 2016-05-06 — Committee on Energy and Commerce discharged.
+- 2016-05-06 — Placed on the Union Calendar, Calendar No. 417.
+- 2016-05-06 — Reported by the Committee on Judiciary.
+H. Rept.
+114-541, Part I.
+- 2016-05-06 — Reported by the Committee on Judiciary.
+H. Rept.
+114-541, Part I.